gerlichlab/spoc/docs/data_structures.md

 # Spoc data structures
-This notebook explains the data structures that are availabel within spoc and shows how they relate to each other.
-On a high level, spoc provides data structures for all parts of the transformation pipline from raw reads to aggregated pixels.
+Let us have a look what data structures are available within spoc and see how they relate to each other.
+On a high level, spoc provides data structures for all parts of the transformation pipeline, from raw reads to aggregated pixels.

-Often, these data structures (with the exception of the pixels class) will not be used within every day analysis tasks, but rather within analysis pipelines.
+Often, these data structures (except the pixels class) will not be used within everyday analysis tasks but rather within analysis pipelines.

 ## Data frame schemas
 Spoc data structures are wrappers around tabular data containers such as `panda.DataFrame` or `dask.dataframe.DataFrame`.
 To ensure that the underlying data complies with the format that spoc expects, spoc implements dataframe validation using `pandera`.
 The underlying schemas reside in the `spoc.dataframe_models` file.